brooklynrail/brooklynrail-platform/content/events/2021/04/weekend-screening-mexico-city-blues-and-hanuman-presents.md

 **Improvised Musical Accompaniment provided by:** Mark Ettinger, Dennis Mitcheltree, Charlie Morrow, Samir Safwat, and others.
 Interviews with Michael McClure and Lawrence Ferlinghetti.
 Edited by Henry Hills & Oliver Katz.
 Camera by Vivien Bittencourt.
 Performance concept by Vincent Katz.

-**\
-Produced and Directed by Vivien Bittencourt & Vincent Katz, Mexico City Blues was recorded Live at The Knitting Factory, New York City, December 4, 1988.
+**Produced and Directed by Vivien Bittencourt & Vincent Katz, Mexico City Blues was recorded at The Knitting Factory, New York City, December 4, 1988.
 Runtime: 30 minutes.**

->

 {{< image media="2021/04/hanuman-presents" size="lg" >}}